taiyo-s/Boggle-Solver/README.md

 # Boggle Solver

 A solver for the board game Boggle.
+Developed for COMP20007 assignment and modified functionality afterwards to be functional for real Boggle games.

 # What is Boggle?